 Small claims magistrates handle many different types of cases.
-They hear evictions, small claims, rent deposits, garnishments/executions, mandatory orders, contempt/show cause, replevin and revivor hearings.
-The office is staff by two part-time magistrates and support staff.
+They hear evictions, small claims, rent deposits, garnishments/executions, mandatory orders, contempt/ show cause, replevin and revivor hearings.
+The office is staffed by two part-time magistrates and support staff.
 The magistrates are Sophie Albrecht and Belinda Hinton.
-The support staff are Melissa Briggs and Carrie Christ.
+The support staff is Melissa Briggs.